Otahuhu College

-Otahuhu College is a secondary school in Auckland, New Zealand for students years 9 to 13.
+Otahuhu College is a secondary school in Auckland, New Zealand, for students years 9 to 13.

 Location

-It is located in the suburb of Otahuhu and is a co-educational school.
+It is located in the suburb of Ōtāhuhu and is a co-educational school.
 The main campus entrance is on Mangere Road, the Memorial Field sports complex is at a separate venue also on Mangere Road.
 In 2021 the school celebrated its 90th year, having opened in 1931.
 In 1931 the school was called Otahuhu Junior High School.
 In 1933 courses were extended to include senior levels of study and school was called Otahuhu Technical High School.
 In 1947 the school became Otahuhu College.